MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-gp-configure-companies.md

 Use the following fields to specify how far back in time you want to migrate GL account summary data and historical snapshots:

-- **Oldest GL Year** - Use this field to select from which year in the past you want to migrate account summary transactions.
+- **Oldest GL Year** - Use this field to select from which year in the past you want to migrate GL account summary transactions.
+If the **Oldest GL Year** field is empty, all years are migrated.
 Account summary transactions are generated and posted for open and history years that are set up in Dynamics GP.
 The summary amounts are created based on the fiscal periods set up in Dynamics GP.
 For example, suppose 2019, 2020, 2021, and 2022 are historical years in Dynamics GP, but you only wanted to migrate data from 2021 and later.
 In this case, you set the **Oldest GL Year** to 2021.
 As a result, summary transactions for 2019 and 2020 aren't migrated to Business Central.

 - **Oldest Snapshot Year** - Use this field to select from which year in the past you want to migrate history snapshots.
+If the **Oldest GL Year** field is empty, history snapshots from all years are migrated.

 ## Next steps